 My favorite of the World War 2 museums in London is the famous HMS Belfast.
 Did you know Town-class cruiser HMS Belfast is one of just three remaining battleships from the Allied fleet of the D-Day Landings in Normandy?
 The ship was on active duty since 1939.
-In his first days, HMS Belfast was part of the naval blockade of Nazi Germany and later it became famous for being the first allied ship to fire during the D-Day land invasion of Normandy.
+In her first days, HMS Belfast was part of the naval blockade of Nazi Germany and later it became famous for being the first allied ship to fire during the D-Day land invasion of Normandy.

 She was damaged by a mine and returned to service in 1942.
 This grand ship participated in Arctic convoys for Soviet forces, in Allied invasion in France, and later HMS Belfast was transferred to the Pacific Ocean.
 The vessel saw last days at sea in 1963 and became a World War 2 museum in London in 1971.